 Mileage is paid to and from Wartburg Theological Seminary and the Internship congregation.
 Students who for personal reasons request and receive placements at very distant sites may be limited to \$300.00 for round trips.

-To receive mileage reimbursement, the student must complete the online Internship Mileage Request.

-This link can also be found on the Intern's Internship Castle Commons Page.
+To receive mileage reimbursement, the student must complete the Internship Mileage Request Form, found on the student's Internship Castle Commons Page, within 14 days of arriving at their internship site.